derek-knox/Notes/Learn Enough Command Line to Be Dangerous by Michael Hartl.md

 - Terminal and iTerm are examples of macOS command line programs
 - Anatomy of a command line
   ![Anatomy of a command line](https://softcover.s3.amazonaws.com/636/learn_enough_command_line/images/figures/anatomy.png "Anatomy of a command line")
-  - prompt (no need to type and provided automatically by the terminal)
+  - prompt (no need to type and provided automatically by the terminal), command, option, and argument
-  - command
-  - option
-  - argument
 - Terminal vs. Console vs. Shell
   - terminal = text input/output environment
   - console = physical terminal